lean-mu/docs/explore/mu.md

 - **Serverless batch compute** - is an upcoming feature that is not yet available.

 ## Mu vs Project Fn?

+Mu would not be without Project Fn.
+In alignment with the other components of the suite - Mu is a distribution of Project Fn which provides a complete  solution to run a production serverless functions cluster.

 ## Mu vs other OpenSource projects?